-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editors, Matthew Howse, Sabine Smith-Vidal, Walter Ahrens and Mark Zelek of Morgan Lewis & Bockius LLP, for their continued assistance with this volume.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing Matthew Howse, Sabine Smith-Vidal, Walter Ahrens, K Lesli Ligorner and Mark E Zelek of Morgan Lewis & Bockius LLP, for their continued assistance with this volume.